On the Soul

 On the Soul (Greek: Περὶ Ψυχῆς, Peri Psychēs; Latin: De Anima) is a major treatise written by Aristotle c.
-350 BC.
-His discussion centres on the kinds of souls possessed by different kinds of living things, distinguished by their different operations.
-Thus plants have the capacity for nourishment and reproduction, the minimum that must be possessed by any kind of living organism.
+350 BC classifying organisms' souls by their operations.
+In it, he alleges plants have the capacity for nourishment and reproduction, the minimum that must be possessed by any kind of living organism.
 Lower animals have, in addition, the powers of sense-perception and self-motion (action).
 Humans have all these as well as intellect.

 Aristotle holds that the soul (psyche, ψυχή) is the form, or essence of any living thing; it is not a distinct substance from the body that it is in.
 It is the possession of a soul (of a specific kind) that makes an organism an organism at all, and thus the notion of a body without a soul, or of a soul in the wrong kind of body, is simply unintelligible.
-(He argues that some parts of the soul — the intellect — can exist without the body, but most cannot.)
+(He argues that some parts of the soul—the intellect—can exist without the body, but most cannot.)

 In 1855, Charles Collier published a translation titled On the Vital Principle.
 George Henry Lewes, however, found this description also wanting.